Petersburg, Virginia: Economy

 Arnold Pen Co., Seward Trunk Co., Titmus Optical, and Amsted Rail-Brenco bearings operate in Petersburg.
 The city has a long history as an industrial center for Virginia.
 It was home to many tobacco companies, including tobacco giant Brown & Williamson.
 The Southern Chemical Co., the original maker of Fleets Phoso-soda (used in hospitals worldwide), was a well-known brand associated with the town.
 In the early 1990s the retailer Walmart opened a large distribution center just west of town in neighboring Dinwiddie County.
-As of September 2012, the e-tailer Amazon.com also opened a fulfilment center in neighboring Dinwiddie County.
+In September 2012, the online retailer Amazon also opened a fulfilment center in neighboring Dinwiddie County.
 This brought hundreds of new jobs to the area.

+Media

+Petersburg was home to The Daily Express and The Weekly Express newspaper from 1862 to 1869.
+It was succeeded by The Daily Courier.